filamentphp/filament/packages/panels/docs/02-getting-started.md

 }
 ```

-The `options()` method of the Select field provides an array of options for the user to choose from.
-The keys of the array are stored in the database, and the values are used as the label of each option in the form.
+The `options()` method of the Select field accepts an array of options for the user to choose from.
+The array keys should match the database, and the values are used as the form labels.
 Feel free to add as many animals to this array as you wish.

 Since this field is also required in the database, let's add the `required()` validation rule: